joeberkovitz/qgis-nautical/index.md

 better for those charts whose boundary is at an angle.
 To do this, perform these
 steps:

-1. Use **Layer > Create Layer > New Temporary Scratch Layer...** to create a new temporary layer of geometry type *Polygon*.

 1. Select the Chart Footprints layer and use **Edit > Select > Select Features**, then click the footprint you want to crop to.

-1. Use **Edit > Copy Features** to copy it (or your regular Copy keyboard shortcut).

-1. Select the new temporary layer.

-1. Use **Edit > Paste Features** to paste the footprint into the temporary layer.

 1. Use the command **Raster > Extraction > Clip Raster By Mask Layer...**.
+In the dialog which follows:

+    - select the chart as the *Input layer*
+    - select the footprints layer as the *Mask layer*
+    - check the box marked *Selected features only*
-In the dialog which follows, select the chart as the *Input layer*, the temporary layer as the *Mask layer*, and provide the value `255` to the option *Assign a specified nodata value to output bands*.
-At the bottom, use the ... button to specify a filename for the output *Clipped (mask)*.
-Click *Run* and a new layer will be created that is exactly clipped to the footprint.
+    - provide the value `255` to the option *Assign a specified nodata value to output bands*.
+    - click *Run*

+A new temporary layer named *Clipped (Mask)* will be created that is exactly clipped to the footprint.
+You must now save it using these steps, very similar to the cropping technique given above:

+1. Select the radio button at the top marked *Rendered Image*.

+1. Click the "..." button to the right of the *File name* field, and choose the name of a file to save the cropped chart to.

+1. Click OK.
+A new chart layer will be added that uses the saved file.

+1. Delete the originally imported chart layer and the temporary clipping layer.

 ### Simplifying the user interface